Backup retention policy: writing it down saves arguments

 2. The retention window matches what the contract specifies.
 If the contract says 28 days, verify the actual retention setting in your backup tool, not just the cron schedule.

 3. The restore procedure has been timed.
-An RTO claim is unverifiable until you have run a restore and measured it.
+An RTO claim is not useful until you have run a restore and measured it.

 Write the actual figures into the policy document.
 “RPO: 1 hour.
 Retention: 28 days.
 Last tested RTO: 2h 14m on 2024-10-15.”
 Vague language in a policy document means nothing to anyone and protects no one.